 - work at a job where loud industrial equipment operates for long periods of time

 - live or work where other high-decibel sounds continue for long periods of time

 - frequently attend music concerts and other events with high-decibel music

-- those who use gun ranges
+- use gun ranges

 One of the most important symptoms that can signal the onset of acoustic trauma is called tinnitus.
 Tinnitus is a type of injury to the ear that causes a buzzing or ringing sound.
-Those with slight to moderate tinnitus will most often be aware of this symptom when they are in a silent environment.
-While tinnitus can be caused by drug use, changes to blood vessels, or other factors, it is often a precursor to acoustic trauma when it is caused by exposure to loud noises.
+Those with mild to moderate tinnitus will most often be aware of this symptom when they’re in a silent environment.
+Tinnitus can be caused by drug use, changes to blood vessels, or other factors, but it’s often a precursor to acoustic trauma when it’s caused by exposure to loud noises.

 Technical Hearing Assistance